antonrh/anydi/docs/extensions/django.md

 }
 ```

-This setting will modify the `Django Ninja framework` to support dependency injection.
+This setting modifies the `Django Ninja framework` to support dependency injection.

 ```python
 from typing import Any